The Macro Outlook for w/c 29 January 2024

 Outlook for the week ahead

-This week, the US Treasury will auction and settle approx. $482bn in ST Bills, Notes, and Bonds raising approx. $82bn in new money.
+This week, the US Treasury will auction and settle approx. $429bn in ST Bills, raising approx. $13bn in new money.
+The US Treasury will also auction the 3-year and 10-year Notes and the 30-year Bond this week – to settle next week.

-Approx $42.6bn in Notes and Bonds will mature on the Fed balance sheet and will be redeemed/roll off the balance sheet.
+QT this week: Approx $9bn in ST Bills will mature on the Fed balance sheet and will be reinvested.
+Approx $1.4bn in ST Bills will mature and roll off the Fed balance sheet.

 More detail (including a calendar of key data releases) is provided in the briefing document – download the pdf below: